40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 ![completed_config.png](../images/completed_config.png)

 -   When completed, you can find the endpoint name in the AWS console.<br>
-    Update the TF `variables.tf` with GWLBe name and re-run Terraform.
+    Update the Terraform `variables.tf` with GWLBe name and re-run Terraform.

 ![aws_endpoint.png](../images/aws_endpoint.png)